-risk levels are monitored more frequently.
+All commitments are subject to credit monitoring on a scheduled and ongoing basis.
+Customers with higher risk levels are monitored more frequently.
 All credit decisions are to be preceded by a careful risk assessment and risk classification.
-Consequently, making a credit decision requires knowledge about regional and industry-specific factors that may impact customers' repayment capacity and the value trend of the collateral.
+Consequently, making a credit decision requires knowledge about regional and industryspecific factors that may impact customers' repayment capacity and the value trend of the collateral.
 The credit control unit uses portfolio analysis to identify sectors and segments, where risk has risen, for further assessment.

-Management of problem loans
+Management of problem credits